Freight Broker/Agent Training

 The difference between a freight broker and a freight agent is the licensure.
 A freight broker will be licensed through the Federal Motor Carrier Safety Administration (FMCSA), and a freight broker is legally liable for the cargo.
 A freight broker agent is not licensed or liable.
 The freight agent is more on the sales side of this field and will often sell for the freight broker.

-A freight broker arranges and makes provision for the transportation of shipments, but they don't actually provide the transportation.
-Instead, they help the shipper and the motor carrier company, negotiate on both sides, and earn a fee for their work.
-Freight brokers use their expertise to set up the shipment, negotiate the terms of the transaction, and manage the shipment from its origin to its destination.
+Freight brokers arrange and make provisions for the transportation of shipments, but they do not actually provide the transportation.
+Instead, they help the shipper and the motor carrier company, negotiate on both sides and earn a fee for their work.
+They are essential to freight agents as they are needed to operate a brokerage.

 The freight broker works within the company to manage the day-to-day tasks required to move goods from place to place.
 They hire carriers and monitor financial aspects such as invoicing, paying agents, and monitoring credit.
 The government may require additional fees and paperwork for a brokerage license, but not for becoming a freight agent.